tokenika/eosfactory/docs/IntroducingEOSFactory1.0.md

 ### Aiming to become a comprehensive EOS IDE

 Generally, EOSFactory when combined with [Visual Studio Code](https://code.visualstudio.com/) is evolving into a robust EOS smart-contract IDE (Integrated Development Environment).
-As defined by [Wikipedia](#https://en.wikipedia.org/wiki/Integrated_development_environment):
+As defined by [Wikipedia](https://mail.google.com/mail/u/0/#https://en.wikipedia.org/wiki/Integrated_development_environment):

 > An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.

 With Visual Studio Code integration all the essential programming tools become easily available, as EOSFactory smart-contract template generator is able to produce a complete Visual Studio Code project, which includes not only unit testing support but also:

-* Linux, MacOS and Windows compatibility,
+- Linux, MacOS and Windows compatibility,
-* [CMake](https://cmake.org/) support allowng you to compile, build and unit test your smart-contract by running those three commands: `cmake`, `make`, `ctest`.
+- [CMake](https://cmake.org/) support allowing you to compile, build and unit test your smart-contract by running those three commands: `cmake`, `make`, `ctest`.
-* automated tasks accessible from the VSC menu,
+- automated tasks accessible from the VSC menu,
-* all the features that come with [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx): e.g. code completion, content assist, code hinting,
+- all the features that come with [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx): e.g. code completion, content assist, code hinting,
-* multiple community-driven extensions, including the possibility to create a specialized EOS smart-contract extension.
+- multiple community-driven extensions, including the possibility to create a specialized EOS smart-contract extension.

 ![img](https://cdn.steemitimages.com/DQmcYyhEcoz4Az2vEf7vA1AJYgTNzhvKewsKPqd7hqbphyo/peek.png)